billycastelli/Movie-Watchlist/README.md

 # Movie-Watchlist

-A Flask web application that allows the user to create and save movie watchlists.
+Flask web application that allows the user to create and save movie watchlists.
 Communicates with The Movie Database Api (https://www.themoviedb.org) to retreive film data.
 Website is still under construction.
 You can see it here: http://williamcastelli.com/watchlist

 Homepage